alexEvangelidis/prism-cloud-models/README.md

 # PRISM models
 This repository contains the code of the PRISM models I have developed for the following papers. <br />
-The first paper proposes a performance model for horizontal auto-scaler on Amazon EC2. <br />
+The first paper proposes a probabilistic performance model for horizontal auto-scalers on Amazon EC2. <br />
-The second paper proposes performance models for horizontal auto-scalers on Amazon EC2 and on Microsoft Azure.
+The second paper proposes probabilistic performance models for horizontal auto-scalers on Amazon EC2 and on Microsoft Azure.
 It is an extended version of the first one.

 * Alexandros Evangelidis, David Parker, and Rami Bahsoon.
 2017.